iphilatov/Clustering_DTW_Ru_Corpora/README.md

 In this repository you can find:

 1. `main_code.ipynb` - a Jupyter notebook with the code used to calculate DTW, clustering and metrics.
-You can run it locally or via Google Volab.
+You can run it locally or via Google Сolab.
 Note that due to resource problems or/and library incompatibility issues you may have to run the code while restarting a kernel so make sure you save big data structures created by the code samples.

 2. `get_audio.ipynb` - a Jupyter notebook with the code used to retrieve audio files from corpora.
 It uses links from a dataframe which was provided by corpora maintainers.